sarahbonnin/CRG_RIntroduction/exercise6.md

 </details>

-* Change the default field separator.
+* Check head(fs_c) and change the default field separator to an appropriate one.

 <details>
 <summary>